gustavla/vzlog/README.md

 vzlog
 =====

 Tool for logging rich content, particularly plots and images.
+Work just started, so nothing to see yet.